 Participants must notify the workshop facilitator in writing (print or electronic mail) that they are withdrawing from the course upon a stated effective date.
 Discontinuing participation is not considered a formal withdrawal from the workshop, and no fees with be refunded.

-A participant who requests a refund due to dissatisfaction with the workshop must submit their request to the Educational Resources Manager of the Perkins Training and Educational Resources Program.
+A participant who requests a refund due to dissatisfaction with the workshop must submit their request to the Director of Professional Development.

 Perkins eLearning commits to defining these policies in all workshop promotion, registration, and confirmation materials.